Released: 12th January 2004

 Chart run: 22-31-43-60

-When we last left Stacie Orrico, she had just scored her biggest hit with (There’s Gotta Be) More To Life.
+Prior to this single, Stacie Orrico, she had just scored her biggest hit with (There’s Gotta Be) More To Life.
 The amount of effort and strategy that had gone into positioning her as a global mainstream pop star was reaping rewards, which makes it somewhat surprising that the label suddenly seemed to lose interest in America altogether.

 Good news for us though, because I Promise – a Diane Warren (who else?) penned ballad – duly became the third single released from the Stacie Orrico album in the space of just five months.
 If the earlier singles from the album had been an evolution on the power-pop debuts of the ‘90s teen queens, then this was a throwback to the gloopy ballads that often crowded the back-end of their respective early albums.
 Often, these tracks weren’t even acknowledged; they were just there.
 Here, Stacie Orrico was delivering some vindication for the likes of Blessed, Your Faith In Me…even Dear Diary.
 It was a bold move, and bravery comes not without sacrifice.
 After all, there’s a reason those songs weren’t released as singles.
 I Promise was going to be a hard sell, commercially.
 Particularly when artists like Black Eyed Peas and Outkast were dominating airplay.
 This was another world away entirely.